-This recipe surprised me.
 When it comes to pesto, I usually make my classic Italian basil pesto or pesto alla Trapanese from Sicily, the latter being very tomato forward with almonds and a touch of fresh basil.
-Tossed with fresh homemade pasta or pillowy-soft gnocchi, pesto is a very easy no-cook sauce.
+Tossed with fresh homemade pasta it’s a very easy no-cook sauce.

-But sun dried tomato pesto (“pesto rosso” in Italian), caught my attention only after trying it at our favorite local restaurant.
-We scoffed it up with chunks of warm, crusty baguette and when 5 minutes passed without even a hint of conversation, I knew I needed to investigate this pesto further but at home in sweatpants with the music blasting.
+Sun dried tomato pesto only caught my attention after trying it at our favorite local restaurant.
+We scoffed it up with chunks of warm, crusty baguette without even a hint of conversation at the table!
+I couldn’t get over the intense tomato flavor.

 - Sun dried tomatoes are sold two ways: in oil or dried.
 You need oil-packed sun dried tomatoes for this recipe.
 I got mine from Trader Joe’s.

 - Use the specific quantity of sun dried tomatoes this recipe calls for.
-It’s the perfect amount.
 If you add more, the ratio will be off.
 It might taste too tangy, which was my initial problem when testing this recipe.

 - Use fresh garlic.
 The flavor is less pungent and more sweet.
 My pesto comes out different every time depending on the freshness of the garlic.

-Sun dried tomato pesto can be served in a multitude of ways.
-It’s excellent with pasta, on grilled sourdough bread, focaccia, or as a flavorful sandwich spread.
-The picture above shows this sun dried tomato pesto with rigatoni, fresh mozzarella and lots of fresh basil served at room temperature (when it’s served hot, the pasta absorbs too much sauce and it becomes dry).
+Sun dried tomato pesto is excellent with pasta, on grilled sourdough bread and focaccia, or as a flavorful sandwich spread.
+The picture above is with rigatoni, fresh mozzarella and lots of fresh basil.
+I like it served at room temperature.

 By signing up, you agree to receive emails from The Clever Carrot.
 Unsubscribe at any time.